Collaborative and parametric insurance on the Ethereum blockchain: Interaction with the smart contract

-The deployment of the contract was carried out using Remix IDE\footnote{See \url{https://remix.ethereum.org/}}.
-Remix IDE is an open-source, web-based integrated development environment (IDE) designed specifically for writing, testing, and deploying smart contracts on the Ethereum blockchain.
-The Solidity code was first compiled before being deployed to the blockchain.
-Once deployed, the contract is associated with an Ethereum address, allowing interaction through Remix IDE by calling functions and checking the values of the state variables.
+The deployment of the contract was carried out using Remix IDE\footnote{See \url{https://remix.ethereum.org/}} which is an open-source, web-based integrated development environment specifically designed for writing, testing, and deploying smart contracts on the Ethereum blockchain.
+We first compile the Solidity code before deploying it to the blockchain.
+Once deployed, the contract is associated with an Ethereum address, enabling interaction through Remix IDE by calling functions and checking the values of the state variables.

 Each action on the testnet incurs a cost denominated in Sepolia testnet tokens, which act as a substitute for ETH.
 Payments are made through wallets.
 We use MetaMask\footnote{See \url{https://metamask.io/}}, a popular cryptocurrency wallet and gateway to blockchain applications.
 MetaMask serves as a browser extension or mobile app that enables users to interact with Ethereum-based decentralized applications (dApps) directly from their web browser or smartphone.